sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/03_composite_data_types.md

 ---

-# Maps in Go
+## Maps in Go

-Maps in Go are the built-in implementation of hash tables.
+> Maps in Go are the built-in implementation of hash tables.
 They allow you to store key/value pairs with fast lookups and flexible key types.
 Each key in a map must be unique, and values are accessed using the key.

-## Creating Maps

-### Declaration and Initialization

 You can declare a map and then use the `make()` function to allocate it: